sidharthmrao/Minecraft-Manhunt-Plugin/README.md

 Use to become the speedrunner.

 /hunter
-Use to become the hunter.
+Use to become a hunter.
 You will receive a compass that will retract the speedrunner every time you right-click with it in your hand.

 /thehunted
 Displays the name of the speedrunner